Pornhub calls halt to unverified users posting on its site

 Pornhub said that it doesn’t knowingly allow images of sexual abuse of children.
 But, in a blog post on Tuesday, the company listed steps it was taking to further protect against images of abuse and nonconsensual activity on its site.

-The website has a huge volume of material; 6.8 million new videos were uploaded last year.
-Pornhub said next year it will announce ways in which individuals can become verified users; it will still allow new material from partners it knows, like porn production companies.
+Pornhub said next year it will announce ways in which individuals can become verified users.
+It will still allow new material from partners it knows, like porn production companies.
+The website has a huge volume of material: 6.8 million new videos were uploaded last year.
+The company could not say Tuesday what percentage of that was from unverified users.

 Pornhub said it has hired a law firm to conduct an independent review of its content, has moderators that examine each video that is posted to the site and works with 40 organizations with a focus on child safety to monitor what it posts.